GradTree: Learning Axis-Aligned Decision Trees with Gradient Descent: Introduction

-In this paper, we propose a novel approach for learning hard, axis-aligned DTs based on a joint optimization of all tree parameters with gradient descent, which we call gradient-based decision trees (GDTs).
-Using a gradient-based optimization, we can overcome the limitations of greedy approaches, as indicated in Figure~\ref{fig:gdt_example}.
-Specifically, our contributions are: \begin{itemize} \item We introduce a dense DT representation that enables a gradient-based optimization of all tree parameters (Section~\ref{ssec:dense_rep}). \item We present a procedure to deal with the non-differentiable nature of DTs using backpropagation with a straight-through operator (Section~\ref{ssec:adjusted_backprop}). \item We propose a novel tree routing that allows an efficient, parallel optimization of all tree parameters with gradient descent (Section~\ref{ssec:training}). \end{itemize}
+Specifically, our contributions are: \begin{itemize} \item We introduce a dense DT representation that enables a joint, gradient-based optimization of all tree parameters (Section~\ref{ssec:dense_rep}). \item We present a procedure to deal with the non-differentiable nature of DTs using backpropagation with a straight-through (ST) operator (Section~\ref{ssec:adjusted_backprop}). \item We propose a novel tree routing that allows an efficient, parallel optimization of all tree parameters with gradient descent (Section~\ref{ssec:training}). \end{itemize}

-We empirically evaluate GDTs on several real-world benchmark datasets (Section~\ref{sec:evaluation}).
-GDTs outperform existing approaches and a greedy DT induction for binary classification tasks and achieve competitive results on multi-class datasets.
-On several benchmark datasets, the performance difference between GDTs and other methods is substantial.
-Furthermore, GDTs are less prone to overfitting.
-A gradient-based optimization method as used in GDTs also provides more flexibility, since splits can be adjusted during training, and custom loss functions can be easily incorporated.
+We empirically evaluate GradTree on a large number of real-world datasets (Section~\ref{sec:evaluation}).
+GradTree outperforms existing methods for binary classification tasks and achieves competitive results on multi-class datasets.
+On several benchmark datasets, the performance difference between GradTree and other methods is substantial.
+The gradient-based optimization of GradTree also provides more flexibility by allowing split adjustments during training and easy integration of custom loss functions.